-The design proposes decoratively screened and articulated garage openings on the first two levels.
-At the third level we propose undecorated garage openings, however, the openings will still be modulated to coordinate with the general rhythm and pattern of the other building façade openings and windows.
-The openings in the parking area at the 4th floor level is pulled back minimally 15 feet from the face of the building, effectively hiding the openings from pedestrian and higher levels.
+The design proposes decoratively screened and articulated garage openings on the first two levels. be modulated to coordinate with the general rhythm and pattern of the other building façade openings and windows.
 See attached plans and elevations,

 2. Window coverings, and other opaque materials may cover not more than 10% of the area of any street-level window in a nonresidential building that fronts on a public right-of way.